 After chemo, your hair’s texture and fullness may change.
-Hair dyes contain chemicals like peroxide that can damage hair.
-There’s no research that supports hair dye doing more damage to hair after chemo, but most doctors recommend patients do not use hair dyes until hair returns to normal.
+Hair dyes contain chemicals that can damage hair.
+There’s no research that supports hair dye doing more damage to hair after chemo, but most doctors recommend patients do not color their hair until it returns to normal.
 This may be as long as 6 months after treatment.

 Should I cover my head if I lose my hair?

 Some people who lose all or most of their hair choose to wear turbans, scarves, caps, wigs, or hairpieces.
 Others leave their heads uncovered.
 Still others switch back and forth, depending on whether they are in public or at home with family and friends.
 Here are tips to follow if you choose to cover your head with a wig or hairpiece:

 - Shop for your wig or hairpiece before you lose a lot of hair so you can match your natural color, texture, and style.

 - You may be able to buy a wig or hairpiece at a specialty shop just for cancer patients.

 - A sales person may be able to come to your home to help you.